 It seems like almost every other word we hear from our political leaders is about the need to support small businesses to get the economy back on track.
 As small business owners, there’s one simple thing that could be done that would provide almost immediate help.

-Small business owners have big troubles with big banks and credit cards and the new Consumer Financial Protection Bureau (CFPB) should take a look.
+Small business owners have big troubles with big banks and credit cards and the new Consumer Financial Protection Bureau (CFPB) should take a look at the numerous obstacles.

 First, banks don’t like smaller accounts.
 Many of us face hassles even receiving business lines of credit.
 Often, we rely on our personal cards to fund our small businesses.

-For those of us who do qualify for business cards, it is clear that the cards have no consumer protections under the law.
-Banks can raise our interest rate at any time for any reason including no reason at all.
+For those of us who do qualify for business credit cards, the cards have no consumer protections under the law.
+Banks can raise our interest rate at any time for any reason, or for no reason at all.
 Banks can lower our credit limit at any time, even to amounts below our current balance.
 There are no restrictions on penalty fees.
 When we are victims of fraud or billing errors we have no right under the Truth In Lending Law.

 Consumers gained important new protections in the Credit CARD Act of 2009.
 In response, some credit card companies have been accused of marketing business cards to consumers and then denying those consumers their rights because they have business cards, not consumer cards.